Pet Insurance

 What is the Best Pet Insurance for Older Dogs?

-Expenses linked to pet health insurance usually will include premiums and some out of pocket expenses like deductibles.
+Expenses linked to pet health insurance usually will include premiums and some out-of-pocket expenses like deductibles.
 Deductibles are similar to health insurance deductibles and need to be paid upfront before the pet insurance goes into effect.

 You can purchase pet insurance through your employer to lower premiums and get more your pet insurance.
 This will cover less than 100% of veterinary costs after the deductible.
 Keep in mind that you’ll still need to pay a small portion of your vet bill.
 The Society of Resource Management (SHRM), according to a 2018 survey, added that up to 11% of employees offered pet health insurance benefits.